RoseMcc04/RoseMcc04/README.md

 - 💞️ My passion project that will demonstrate my current understanding of the Java programming language is JavaCalculator.
 - 📫 How to reach me --> Email: sammack04@gmail.com
 - 😄 Pronouns: she/her/hers ONLY
-- ⚡ Fun fact: I used to want to be a human geographer and now aspire to be a Computer Scientist.
+- ⚡ Fun fact: I used to want to be a Data Analyst or Statistician and now aspire to be a Computer Scientist.

 <!---
 RoseMcc04/RoseMcc04 is a ✨ unique ✨ repository because its `README.md` (this file) appears on your GitHub profile.